 Where you recognize him from: O'Connor played Marshall Darling on Nickelodeon's Clarissa Explains It All.
 As the hippie-turned-architect father of the family, you'll recall Marshall always calls Clarissa "sport" and never really manages to offer her good advice.

 On Mad Men: Bledel's character Beth Dawes starts up an affair with Pete Campbell after meeting him at the train station.
 But when she undergoes electroshock therapy, she forgets their relationship.
-Fun fact: Bledel and Vincent Kartheiser, who plays Pete, are together in real life now.
+Fun fact: Bledel and Vincent Kartheiser, who plays Pete, are mariied in real life.

-Where you recognize her from: Alexis is best known as Rory Gilmore on Gilmore Girls.
+Where you recognize her from: Bledel is best known as Rory Gilmore on Gilmore Girls.

-On Mad Men: Marley plays Mary Kay girl Kate, Joan's longtime friend who comes into town and gets Joan to have a little fun.
+On Mad Men: Shelton plays Mary Kay girl Kate, Joan's longtime friend who comes into town and gets Joan to have a little fun.

 Where you recognize her from: Remember the hot lifeguard in The Sandlot?
 That was her!

-On Mad Men: McGinley had a guest role as Mel, the head writer on Megan's soap, but you probably remember the character more as the swinger who propositioned the Drapers.
+On Mad Men: McGinley had a guest role as Mel, the head writer on Megan's soap, but you probably remember the character more as the swinger who propositions the Drapers.